onehouseone/homeEnterprise/README.md

 # homeEnterprise
-Getting state with the Windows Server 2025 machine requires that the IP address is set to static and a hostname is issued to the machine
+Getting started with the Windows Server 2025 machine requires that the IP address is set to static and a hostname is issued to the machine